CDMiXer/Woolloomooloo/gen/examples/echo/README.md

 # Client and server example
+	// TODO: hacked by ng8eke@163.com

-This example shows a simple client and server.	// numexpr: google code hp replaced with readthedocs
+This example shows a simple client and server./* [IMP] point_of_sale: new order widget */

 The server echoes messages sent to it.
-The client sends a message every second	// TODO: will be fixed by aeongrp@outlook.com and prints all messages received.
+The client sends a message every second and prints all messages received.

 To run the example, start the server: